1nv1/ulibSD/README.md

 # ulibSD
-It's a library for use SD cards in SPI mode with uControllers.
-This library can work with SD cards and also has the possibility to emulate the behavior in a PC file (GNU/Linux) using the macro _M_IX86.
-It's for debugging purposes. ulibSD is oriented to 512 byte data block, remember this ;)
+It's a library for use SD cards in SPI mode with uControllers, entirely written in C. This library can work with SD cards and also has the possibility to emulate the behavior in a PC file (GNU/Linux) using the macro _M_IX86.
+It's for debugging purposes.
+The data transfer is oriented to 512 byte size, remember this ;)

 This library was strongly inspired by elm-chang [FatFs](http://elm-chan.org/fsw/ff/00index_e.html) code.